firewalltest3434/Keyauth-Emulator/README.md

 Use it only on applications that you own or have explicit permission to use.
 ```

-# End of support

-Hi everyone, this project is finished.
-I don't think anything more is needed as the Only problem is that Variables or Files can't be accessed from keyauth servers which will never possible regardless.

-Once again thx to github.com/SamuelTulach for creating it and yeah

-Have fun, btw don't dare to dm me about help or i will just block your ass

-# You can do any pull requests, i'll check them and approve or disapprove then

 <details>
   <summary>Click me for the Usage Tutorial</summary>